NeuralNoble/Summify/README.md

 - News articles and blog posts
 - Documentation and guides
 - Research papers and academic content
+- YouTube videos (with transcripts, descriptions, and comments)
 - Any webpage with substantial text content

 ### Content Extraction
 - Automatically detects article content using smart selectors
+- For YouTube videos, extracts title, description, transcript, and comments
 - Falls back to paragraph extraction if needed
 - Handles various website structures and layouts